Web Accessibility Basic Principles

 HiSoftware - The HiSoftware Cynthia Says portal is a web content accessibility validation solution.
 It is designed to identify errors in your content related to Section 508 standards and/or the WCAG guidelines.
 This free tool meant for educational purposes, is an online test which only validates one page at a time.

 Ocawa Web Accessibility Expert - Ocawa audit results are comprehensive and allow you to see very clearly all accessibility sensitive points in your page, in context (aka source html).
+Will only validate based upon WCAG 1.0 standards.

 Total Validator - Total Validator is an (X)HTML validator, an accessibility validator, a spell checker, and a broken links checker all rolled into one tool allowing one-click validation of your web pages